-What is Flow, and how can you use it to improve productivity and personal progress?
-By the end of this post, you’ll understand what a Flow State is, and learn practical techniques on how to achieve and maintain a Flow State for optimal productivity.
+What is flow theory, and how can you use it to improve productivity and personal progress?
+By the end of this post, you’ll understand what is a flow state, and learn practical techniques on how to achieve and maintain a flow state for optimal productivity.

 The phrase was coined by the psychologist, Mihály Csíkszentmihályi in 1975.
 Mihály was known as a researcher in positive psychology, focusing his research on happiness and creativity, and he became interested in the state that artists describe in which they seemingly “forget” to sleep or eat because they are so absorbed in their work.
 Mihály sought to find a way to describe the feeling of being carried away and he settled on ‘Flow’.